 - Does the Building Inspector have any comments/recommendations?

-Before purchase, always ensure that it is possible to fulfil the Highway Department requirements for vehicular access, turning circles and parking etc.
+Before purchase, always ensure that it is possible to fulfill the Highway Department requirements for vehicular access, turning circles and parking etc.

 Work to the highways can only be undertaken by a contractor that is licensed by the local authority and it is not cheap – make sure you get quotes early on.